opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 ### Configuration
-To enable this functionality, you need to add the "co2Emissions"  feature in the `otp-config.json` file.  include the `digitransitEmissions` object in the `build-config.json` file.
+To enable this functionality, you need to add the "co2Emissions"  feature in the `otp-config.json` file.
+Include the `digitransitEmissions` object in the `build-config.json` file.
 The `digitransitEmissions` object should contain a parameter called `url`, which should be set to the location where the emissions data is stored.